House of Day, House of Night: Publication

 Dom dzienny, dom nocny was first published by Tokarczuk's independent publishing company Wydawnictwo Ruta in 1998.

 In 1999, the book sold 40,000 copies, which placed it sixth overall among the year's bestsellers written by Polish authors.

 In late 2000, Bertelsmann published the novel on the Internet.
 For this reason, Dom dzienny, dom nocny became the first novel in Poland to be published on the Internet in electronic form.
 The book was made available as a plain text file on the Świat Książki website.
 This event is considered to be the beginning of the e-book market in Poland.

 Translation

 The novel was translated into English as House of Day, House of Night by translator Antonia Lloyd-Jones.
 It was first published in the United Kingdom by Granta Books in 2002.
 In 2003, it was published in the United States by Northwestern University Press.
+Fitzcarraldo Editions republished the translation in September 2025.

 Reception

 In a review from 1998, Jarosław Klejnocki described the novel as "Olga Tokarczuk's most ambitious prose project", and also indicated that it integrates different styles and genres.
 Dariusz Nowacki, who was previously critical Tokarczuk, regarded the novel as the first praiseworthy work in her oeuvre.
 Kinga Dunin praised Tokarczuk for finding her unique voice in the novel; Dunin also felt that the novel would help readers cope with death anxiety.
 Przemysław Czapliński described it as "one of the most beautiful sylwa" in Polish literature.

+In 1998, the novel won the Władysław Reymont Award.

 The novel was awarded the Nike Award's audience prize for 1999.